We believe it's all about knowing your target market, and that takes a lot of testing and figuring out what works best for you and what doesn't.

 Here you can either limit your targeting to one specific version or a range of versions by excluded the versions you don’t want.

-- Specify your targeting - Clicking the specify icon, will open a menu allowing you to select which versions of the OS/browser to include or exclude from your targeting.
+- Specify your targeting - Clicking the specify icon will open a menu allowing you to select which versions of the OS/browser you wish to include or exclude from your targeting.

 - Targeting Ranges- In order to target specific ranges, you need to specify the version where you want the range to start and exclude the versions above the highest version you want to target.
 Excluded selections will automatically overrule included selections (see #7 for explanation).
-E.g:
+For example:

 To target Chrome browser v.60-66: